 Second (and third) mortgages – These are additional financing arrangements behind an existing mortgage, also secured by your property.
 Secondary financing is generally arranged at a higher interest rate and for a shorter term than the first mortgage.

 High ratio mortgage – When you don’t have the 20% down payment required to get a conventional mortgage, a high ratio mortgage can advance you up to 95% of the home’s appraised value or purchase price.
-However, since you are borrowing more than the usual 80%, the government insists that the mortgage be insured against default, and that you pay the cost of the insurance.
-That cost can be a few percent of the mortgage amount, and is added to the mortgage principal.
+However, since you are borrowing more than the usual 80%, the government insists that the mortgage is insured against default and that you pay the cost of the insurance.
+That cost can be a few percent of the mortgage amount and is added to the mortgage principal.

 Home Buyer Plan for First Time Home Buyers (HBP)

 The federal government’s Home Buyers’ Plan (HBP) is a program that allows you to withdraw money from your registered retirement savings plan (RRSPs) to buy or build a qualifying home.
 This money is not taxed as income as it would normally be, but you do have to pay it back.
 You have 15 years to repay the money, starting two years after the initial withdrawal.
 The maximum for such withdrawals is $35,000.

 The purchase must be for a principal residence, you can take the cash out up to 30 days after buying the home, or if you take it out beforehand, you must own or build the home by October 1st of the following year.

 N.B.: For this plan the government defines a first-time buyer as someone who has not owned a home that they occupied as their principal place of residence during the period beginning January 1 of the fourth year before the year of withdrawal and ending 31 days before your withdrawal.
 So basically, if you owned a home five years ago, or had a property that wasn’t your principal residence, you are still considered a first-time homebuyer.